Aravind168/AI/HW3/README.md

-Built a neural network from scratch that can classify datasets of shapes such as Gaussian, XOR, circular and spiral.
-Implemented mini-batch SGD with cross-entropy loss.
+1. Implemented a multi layer FFNN from scratch to classify data points.
+2. The datapoints can be distributed in any shape such as Gaussian, XOR, Circular or Spiral.
+3. Leveraged mini-batch SGD along with cross-entropy loss function to perform backpropagation of gradients.